-Herb planting for bees.......helps bee and other pollinators, and fills your garden with scent, colour and flavour.....
+Herb planting for bees.......help bees and other pollinators, and fill your garden with scent, colour and flavour.....

 There's a great variety of wild and cultivated herbs for bees out there and many herbs are among the best plants for bees.

-Here is my list of ideal herbs for bees!
+Here is my list of herbs for bees - my favourites:

 I have read that borage refills with nectar every 2 minutes!
 This is exceptionally fast.
 No wonder all kinds of bees love it!